Slugging: General practices

 In practice, slugging involves the creation of free, unofficial ad hoc carpool networks, often with published routes and pick-up and drop-off locations.
 In the morning, sluggers gather at local businesses and at government-run locations such as park and ride-like facilities or bus stops and subway stations with lines of sluggers.
 Drivers pull up to the queue for the route they will follow and either display a sign or call out the designated drop-off point they are willing to drive to and how many passengers they can take; in the Washington area the Pentagon—the largest place of employment in the United States, with 25,000 workers—is a popular destination.
 Enough riders fill the car and the driver departs.
 In the evening, the routes reverse.

 Many unofficial rules of etiquette exist, and websites allow sluggers to post warnings about those who break them.
-Some Washington D.C. rules are:
+These include: